xunker/multi_zip/README.md

 # => "This is the content of the file from the archive."
 ```

+Will raise `MultiZip::MemberNotFoundError` if the file can't be found.

 #### Read multiple files from zip archive

 ```ruby